pybites/pybites.github.io-source/content/django-zip.md

 		class Meta:
 			ordering = ['-added']

-We inherit all goodness from Django's `Model` class, define `__str__` as best practice when debugging objects, and add `ordering` so last added snippets will show up first.
+We inherit all goodness from Django's `Model` class.
+The `added` datetime gets automatically populated upon insert.
+Defining a `__str__` on the class makes it easier to inspect the objects when debugging (or in Django's interactive shell).
+And we can use the inner `Meta` class to set further behaviors, in this case let's show most recently added snippets first.

-Now we have to commit this model to the DB so we use the `manage.py` interface again
+Now we have to commit ("migrate") this model to the DB which is easy using Django's `manage.py`.
+However first we need to stub out the `download` function we defined in `archive/urls.py`, otherwise we get: `AttributeError: module 'archive.views' has no attribute 'download'` upon migration.
+Add this code to `archive/views.py`:

-First we need to stub out the `downloads` function otherwise we get: `AttributeError: module 'archive.views' has no attribute 'download'`, so add this to archive/views.py:
+archive/views.py

 	def download(request):
 		pass

-Then run:
+Now it should work:

 	(venv) [bobbelderbos@imac django-archive]$ python manage.py makemigrations
 	Migrations for 'archive':